SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/overview.md

 ### Home dashboard

-The Home screen of the Device Management application is a dashboard which shows data for the tenant.
+The Home screen of the Device management application is a dashboard which shows data for the tenant.

 ![Home dashboard](/images/users-guide/DeviceManagement/device-management-home-screen.png)